tuva-health/tuva_empi/backend/README.md

 Then, in another dev container terminal `cd backend` and run:
 - Create a bucket:  `aws s3api create-bucket --bucket tuva-health-local`
 - Upload a person records file: `aws s3 cp main/tests/resources/tuva_synth/tuva_synth_clean.csv s3://tuva-health-local/raw-person-records.csv`
+- Open a web browser on the host and visit `localhost:9000`
+- Sign-in (there is an initial test user created with username `user` and password `test1234`)
+- Once signed in you might see a 502 bad gateway if the frontend web server isn't running.
+That's okay, we just want to open the dev tools, go to cookies and copy the OAuth2 Proxy cookies (e.g. `_oauth2_proxy`) into environment variables in the dev container: `export AUTH_COOKIE="..."`.
+It's possible that there is more than one cookie.
-- POST to the config endpoint: `http -v localhost:8000/api/v1/config splink_settings:=@main/tests/resources/tuva_synth/tuva_synth_model.json potential_match_threshold:=0.5 auto_match_threshold:=1`
+- POST to the config endpoint with cookie: `http -v oauth2-proxy:9000/api/v1/config splink_settings:=@main/tests/resources/tuva_synth/tuva_synth_model.json potential_match_threshold:=0.5 auto_match_threshold:=1 "Cookie:_oauth2_proxy=$AUTH_COOKIE"`
-- POST to the import endpoint: `http -v localhost:8000/api/v1/person-records/import s3_uri=s3://tuva-health-local/raw-person-records.csv config_id=cfg_1`
+- POST to the import endpoint: `http -v oauth2-proxy:9000/api/v1/person-records/import s3_uri=s3://tuva-health-local/raw-person-records.csv config_id=cfg_1 "Cookie:_oauth2_proxy=$AUTH_COOKIE"`

 #### Processing jobs